wiseman-timelord/Wise-Astrology-Calc/README.md

 - Powershell ~v5

 ## Development
-- Dreamspell or Power/Energy is broken.
+- Dreamspell or Power/Energy is broken, after multiple multiple re-attempts to fix this with, Grok3Beta and Deepseek R1.
+It must be completed, as its critical functioning.
-- There may be further development, possibly a gradio interface, or rainmeter integration.
+- There is other further development, possibly a gradio interface, or rainmeter integration.